Skip to main content

 This means it doesn’t matter if the VPC CIDRs overlap: traffic is never routed directly between them.
 VPC Lattice acts as an intermediary and translates addresses, exactly as a border firewall would in an on-premises network.

-Architecture: the dual VPC pattern
+Architecture: the dual VPC pattern with directional Service Networks

 #